moeb8001/moeb8001.github.io/_portfolio/portfolio-1.md

 # Project: Enabling Voice Command for the Crazyflie Nano-UAV
+(this is more of a place for dumping pics etc as of now)
 Authors: Hanqiu Li Cai and Mohammad Ebrahimi
 Supervisor: Suryansh Sharma
 Project Duration: October 2023 - Present